ea-tel/detel-book/_chapters/chapters/aois/learning-analytics.md

 Small-group collaboration is a very common learning arrangement, both in face-to-face courses and online.
 Good collaboration, however, has multiple components which are quite difficult to track even for experienced teachers: sharing knowledge, mutual understanding, argumentation, etc.

 CoTrack is a web-based tool that looks like a mix between Google Docs (it features a shared text editor) and Zoom (it has videoconferencing features).
-It aims to support teachers to manage classrooms of small groups working together by shifting from just "mirroring the data" to "guiding" the teacher to intervene effectively{% cite chejara2020 %},{% cite chejara2021 %},{% cite kasepalu %}.
+It aims to support teachers to manage classrooms of small groups working together by shifting from just "mirroring the data" to "guiding" the teacher to intervene effectively {% cite chejara2020 %} {% cite chejara2021 %} {% cite kasepalu %}.
 To do so, it uses audio, video and log data to try to estimate whether the group is having a "good collaboration".

 The CoTrack prototype is available at [https://www.cotrack.website/en-gb/](https://www.cotrack.website/en-gb/).